wu87988622/ohara/docs/src/rest/rest-streams.rst

     202 Accepted

   .. note::
-     You should use :ref:`get streamapp <rest-streams-get-information>` to fetch up-to-date status
+     You should use :ref:`get stream <rest-streams-get-information>` to fetch up-to-date status

-.. _rest-stop-streamapp:
+.. _rest-stop-stream:

-stop a StreamApp
+stop a Stream
 ~~~~~~~~~~~~~~~~

 This action will graceful stop and remove all docker containers belong
-to this streamApp.
-Note: successful stop streamApp will have no status.
+to this stream.
+Note: successful stop stream will have no status.

 *PUT /v0/streams/${name}/stop?group=$group[&force=true]*